oopsmails/general-info/General/Windows-tips.md

 On the taskbar, show all the open windows, drop down Show all open windows when I press Alt + Tab

+### Windows keeps adding Xbox icon to the taskbar

+Windows Key+R and write %userprofile%\AppData\Local\Microsoft\Windows\Shell.

+Edit the file named LayoutModification.xml.

+Delete the following line that has the terms taskbar and Microsoft.Xbox.App

+or "MSI Center" icon.